Mustang IslandState Natural Area - Texas |

 and the mainland.

-On the gulf side, rows of sand dunes often rise thirty feet
+On the gulf side, rows of sand dunes often rise thirty

-or more.
-The lee side of the dunes provides protection
+feet or more.
+The lee side of the dunes provides protection from wind and salt spray, creating a more sheltered

-from wind and salt spray, creating a more sheltered environment for vegetation and wildlife.
-This makes it possible
+environment for vegetation and wildlife.
+This makes it

-maintain dune integrity.
-Without the protection of the
+grasses to maintain dune integrity.
+Without the

-dunes, island meadows, freshwater potholes, tidal inlets
+protection of the dunes, island meadows, freshwater

-and coastal lagoons would vanish.
+potholes, tidal inlets and coastal lagoons would vanish.

 Dunes rise in two tiers.
-Seaward primary dunes are often
+Seaward primary dunes are

-carpet of vegetation over secondary dunes.
+extending as a carpet of vegetation over secondary dunes.

 Beaches are constantly exposed to the relentless pounding of